 On that basis we get the following:

-Figure 2: Incidence of monetary frameworks, full sample, target variable aggregation:
+Figure 2: Incidence of monetary frameworks, advanced and emerging economies, target variable aggregation:

-Figure 3: Incidence of monetary frameworks, full sample, degree of monetary control aggregation:
+Figure 3: Incidence of monetary frameworks, advanced and emerging economies, degree of monetary control aggregation:

 The two major trends revealed by the figures are

 - over time countries have moved towards frameworks that target inflation rather than any other variable

 - over time they have moved towards frameworks that involve more sophisticated financial and monetary infrastructure which allows the monetary authorities to exercise more precise monetary control.

 The material on this website presents the details lying behind all this, and more.
 In particular, it includes a working paper which sets out how the classification is implemented; pages for each country covered showing how they have been classified in different years; and the data from the classification, with graphs that enable it to be examined from different perspectives.